 If you believe there’s a tax-relevant circumstance that applies to you but isn’t included in the list below, then by all means tell me!
 It’s ultimately up to you to inform me of all aspects of your tax situation.

 - New for 2021: I need to know the total of any Economic Impact Payment(s) you received.

-- A pdf or paper copy of your prior year tax return, if not prepared by me.
+- New clients only: A pdf or paper copy of your prior year tax return.
 PDF strongly preferred!
 (If I prepared your taxes last year, I already have a copy.)

-- All tax forms you have received that show income, such as W-2’s, 1099’s, and K-1’s.
+- All tax forms you’ve received that show income, such as W-2’s, 1099’s, and K-1’s.
 Please verify that the name and social security number are correct on all forms you receive.
-(If you’re expecting a 1099-MISC but haven’t received it, there’s no reason to put everything on hold; just make sure you’ve accounted for that income in your own business/self-employment summary.)

 - A summarized list of any income not reported to you on a tax form.
 This would include things like tips, jury duty pay, prizes, scholarships, gambling winnings, foreign income, sales of personal property, etc.

 - Account number and routing number for your bank account, if your bank account has changed since the previous year.
 This is not required if you do not want to have any refunds direct-deposited.

 - Change of address.
 Let me know if you’ve moved.